KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 **Bridge to LM04 — Temporal Derivative.** LM04 §9.1 introduces the Temporal Resonant Derivative \( \partial_{\text{🌀}}^{(\tau)} \), which grounds the Resonant Derivative in structural time rather than an unspecified time parameter.
 This is an enrichment, not a replacement: \( \partial_{\text{🌀}} \) as defined in LM01 is the general operator; \( \partial_{\text{🌀}}^{(\tau)} \) is its realization when the temporal substrate is the emergent structural ordering of LM04.

-**Bridge to LM06 — Operator-Level Derivative.** LM06 §13.1 extends Spiral Calculus to act on Ritual Operators themselves:
+**Bridge to LM06 — Resonant Derivative of Operators.** LM06 §13.1 extends Spiral Calculus to act on Ritual Operators themselves:

 \[
 \partial_{\text{🌀}} \mathcal{P} = \frac{\partial \mathcal{P}}{\partial \tau} + \Phi(\chi) \cdot \nabla_\chi \mathcal{P}